-ADOT retains a first lien equal to 80 percent (or its share in the purchase price if other than 80 percent) of the fair market value on all capital equipment purchased with Section 5311 funds.
+ADOT retains a first lien on all capital equipment purchased with Section 5311 funds.
 Capital equipment is defined as equipment that has a unit value over \$5,000 and is expected to last one year or more.
 Vehicle liens are retained according to the useful life standards provided in ADOT's Section 5311 Grant Guidebook.